 Contents:

-Other councils will have digital services where you can submit an issue by web form, email or webchat.
+Other providers will have digital services where you can submit an issue by web form, email or webchat.
 Please check with your local authority or housing association for the best method to report a housing repair in your property.

 Don’t forget that some repairs are considered urgent and therefore you may need to report them in a different way to non-urgent repairs.
 For more information on what repairs may be considered urgent click here.